jackmedda/C-Fairness-RecSys/reproducibility_study/Frisch_et_al/REPRODUCE.md

 - `dataset` (line 45): dataset used to generate the input data.
 It is also present at the beginning of the input filename.
 - `covariates` (line 90):

-We set the number of iterations to 25 to repeat the training process of 300 epochs.
+We set the number of iterations to 25 to repeat the training process of 300 epochs and use the following hyper-parameters:
+- **MovieLens 1M**
+    - nq (number of row groups): 25
+    - nl (number of column groups): 25
+    - learning rate: 0.02
+- **Last.FM 1K**
+    - nq (number of row groups): 15
+    - nl (number of column groups): 25
+    - learning rate: 0.05

 ## 4. Code Execution
 Once the variables to choose the input data and the sensitive attribute to consider have been set to the right value, the code can be executed with